Skip to content

 30yr

-Capital planning horizons for transit infrastructure stretch 20-30 years
+Spending horizons for transit infrastructure stretch 20 to 30 years

-Bond-funded capital programs require facilities teams to project system conditions decades into the future — with enough rigor to survive public scrutiny and rating agency review.
+Bond-funded programs require facilities teams to project conditions decades into the future.
+With enough rigor to survive public scrutiny and rating agency review.

 99.97%